A-Star100/simpliplay-docs/docs/Developers/ios-todo.md

 # iOS Improvements
+SimpliPlay, while being on iOS, had a badly designed UI there, along with broken playlist functionality.
+It was made in a rush when it was created.

 ## Past
-SimpliPlay, while being on iOS, has a badly designed UI there, along with broken playlist functionality.
-It was made in a rush when it was created.

 So, we've schedueled some improvements for mid-March to late-April that will:
 - Completely improve the app's design
 - Improve playlist functionality